OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 For the most authentic way to experience Prince Edward County, rent a room at a quaint B&B. Stay in a picturesque home nestled in the county, mix with the locals during breakfast, and get tips on where to eat, drink and things to do from those who know it best.

 Coinciding with the quaint and county vibe, Prince Edward is known for its boutique shops and antique stores.
-Head to Dead People’s Stuff for those vintage finds, City Revival for recycled designer clothing, or Hillier House, an old general store-turned-antique shop.
+Head to Dead People’s Stuff for those vintage finds, or City Revival for recycled designer clothing.

 The love for organic and fresh produce is apparent in this county: vegetable and fruit stands line the roads, some with such a laid-back vibe that a simple metal tin is left out for consumers to leave money inside.
 Locals are especially proud of the county’s heirloom tomatoes, which you can find at Vicki’s Veggies; other must-stops include Laundry Farms, Hagerman Farms, Cherryvale Organic Farm, and Highline, the best spot to buy fresh mushrooms.
 If you happen to be in the county during June, pop into the Lavender Farm when it’s in full bloom – a mesmerizing sight to see.